AndrewBorisov78/exercises/README.md

-Examples of solving problems from my blog in LiveJournal
+Examples of solving tasks from my blog in LiveJournal